One of, if not the simplest of classic cocktails has formed the base for so many contemporary variations.

 Served up, heavy on the gin and light on vermouth.

-A Negroni lengthened with sparkling wine.
-Every Negroni drinker should try this variation
+A Negroni invigorated with a splash of sparkling wine.
+Every Negroni drinker should try this variation.

 As the name suggests, subtle bergamot notes influence this dryish Negroni riff.

-A riff on the White Negroni with the cognac replacing half of the gin.
-Fittingly 'Charente' references the Cognac area of France.
+A riff on the White Negroni with the brandy replacing half of the gin.
+Fittingly, 'Charente' references the Cognac area of France.

 The chocolate in this riff on a classic Negroni seems to boost the orange notes in the Italian red bitter liqueur.